 There’s a whole book on that!
 The Accidental Politician Edgar Hugh Graham by Nancy Blacklow.

 I think one of the most prominent things he did (among others) was the establishment of experimental farms and a wheat research institute.
 He always had a vision for a university that would grow from those beginnings.
-I think the quote below typifies his focus on regional Australian life, its agricultural heritage and the key role he saw research playing in that; much of the sentiment rings true for the university today.
+I think the quote below typifies his focus on regional Australian life, agricultural regions of Australia and the key role he saw research playing in that; much of the sentiment rings true for the university today.
 He saw the need for research that engages the community and impacts at the coal face.

 “Research should be developed in the country where the farmer can have the opportunity to follow the results of that research at first hand.
 This is part of the scheme to improve Wagga Experimental Farm’s role in future agricultural education…The department is determined to list the farm from the glorified commercial status into which it has fallen in the past to a position which it is supposed to hold….”
 Daily Advertiser, 20 February 1948